JElchison/location-based-scavenger-hunt/README.md

 Features:
 * Multi-user, collaborative game.
 Everyone competes collaboratively, but against each other for the final prize.
+    * Number of users limited only by resources on game server (i.e. virtually unlimited)
+    * Teams may also compete against each other (one login per team)
 * Define your own questions (in order)
 * Answers may be text-based, location-based, or both
-* Admin panel to modify score, current question, disabled questions
+* Each question may have an arbitrary number of hints (opening a new hint will cost a user some points)
 * Several Easter eggs / plot-twists
 * "Gullible challenges" between users (one user must convince another of an obviously incorrect answer)
+* Admin panel to modify score, current question, disabled questions

 Techy stuff:
 * On client side, browser-based gameplay.
 Works on any mobile device with a modern browser (Chrome recommended).
 No app installation required.
 * Server side runs a Python script in CGI environment (TLS recommended)
+* Session management.
+Each client may login from any IP (as is required as mobile phones hop around the city throughout the challenge).
+Cookie-based sessions ensure that a specific user is logged in from at most 1 browser.

 ## Screenshots